Thomas Drummond (judge): Federal judicial service

 Drummond was nominated by President Zachary Taylor on January 31, 1850, to a seat on the United States District Court for the District of Illinois vacated by Judge Nathaniel Pope.
 He was confirmed by the United States Senate on February 19, 1850, and received his commission the same day.
 Drummond was reassigned by operation of law to the United States District Court for the Northern District of Illinois on February 13, 1855, to a new seat authorized by 10 Stat.
 606. His service terminated on December 22, 1869, due to his elevation to the Seventh Circuit.

 Drummond was nominated by President Ulysses S. Grant on December 8, 1869, to a new seat on the United States Circuit Courts for the Seventh Circuit authorized by 16 Stat.
 44. He was confirmed by the Senate on December 22, 1869, and received his commission the same day.
 His service terminated on July 18, 1884, due to his retirement.

+Drummond was the last federal judge in active service appointed by President Taylor: indeed, at the time of his elevation to the Seventh Circuit he was already the only surviving judge appointed by him.

 Death

 Drummond died on May 15, 1890, in Wheaton, Illinois.
+He was buried at Graceland Cemetery in Chicago.